 “Applicable Data Protection Law” means all applicable data protection laws, rules and regulations and regulatory guidance, including any national implementing legislation relating to privacy and data protection, including but not limited to applicable United States federal and state data privacy and data breach notification laws, the European Union General Data Protection Regulation (“GDPR”), and the Swiss Federal Act on Data Protection.

-“Data Subject” means an identified or identifiable natural person that is in the EEA or Switzerland.
+“Data Subject” means an identified or identifiable natural person that is in the EEA, the United Kingdom, or Switzerland.

 “EEA” means the European Union and the European Economic Area.